DudeThatsErin/MSB-Public/Daily Notes/2024/2024 Health.md

 ---
 ![[97-Attachments/images/banners/109.Flower_White@2x~ipad_Original 2.png|banner]]
 > [!banner-icon] ⚕️
+>
+^^ Those are randomly chosen when the file is created.
+I add items to this with this shortcut: https://www.icloud.com/shortcuts/777ca70ea83d4a1381cb9cca82b58c89

 # 2024
-## Health Log Sep 7, 2024 at 4:46 PM
+## Health Log Month Day, Year Hour:Minute AM/PM

-Weight: I did not weigh myself today.
+Weight: XXX

-Workout: No
+Workout: Yes Or No

-Pills/Supplements: Pre-Natals
-Zyrtec
+Pills/Supplements: What pills did I take?

-Symptoms: Acne
+Symptoms: Any issues today?
-General Itchiness

-Hunger: Mixed
+Hunger: XX

-Sleep: 4

-Emotions: 4

-Energy Level: 4

-Symptom Severity: 2

-Mental Clarity: 3

-Other notes: I am very focused and productive today.
-The day is going by very fast.
+Sleep: 1 - 5; 1 being the lowest, 5 the highest.

+Emotions: 1 - 5; 1 being the lowest, 5 the highest.

+Energy Level: 1 - 5; 1 being the lowest, 5 the highest.

+Symptom Severity: 1 - 5; 1 being the lowest, 5 the highest.

+Mental Clarity: 1 - 5; 1 being the lowest, 5 the highest.

+Other notes: Any Other Notes.